Mjz86/C_colon/mcc.md

 2.  all out registers.

-3.  all in-val registers.
+3.  all pass registers.

 4. all in registers.

-- after stable sorting of arguments based on in/out/`inout` the stack arguments are pushed onto the stack from right to left.
+- after stable sorting of arguments based on in/pass/out/`inout` the stack arguments are pushed onto the stack from right to left.